+There is nothing new under the sun.
 To everything there is a season.
 A time to weep.
 A time to laugh.
-There is nothing new under the sun.
-The author of Ecclesiastes offers us wisdom about life, about balance, about how to live life to the fullest and understand the meaning of life.
+Consider this: the author of Ecclesiastes offers us wisdom about life, about balance, about how to live life to the fullest and understand the meaning of life. ~ Solomon ***

 "There is a time for everything, and a season for every activity under heaven:"